The Heart of Youth: Plot

-As described in a film magazine, Calvin Prendergast (Oliver) and Os Whipple (Ogle), small town neighbors, quarrel over a strip of land on which there is a spring to which both claim ownership.
-Josephine Darchat (Lee), granddaughter of Calvin, and Russ Prendergast, son of Os, are much attracted to each other although the old men object.
+As described in a film magazine, Calvin Prendergast and Os Whipple, small town neighbors, quarrel over a strip of land on which there is a spring to which both claim ownership.
+Josephine Darchat, granddaughter of Calvin, and Russ Prendergast, son of Os, are much attracted to each other although the old men object.
 Calvin and Os leave town to seek legal advice regarding the spring.
 During their absence the youngster's romance progresses, rousing the jealousy of a young woman guest of the Prendergasts.
 She causes a misunderstanding between Jo and Russ by changing a love note of Russ' until it is almost an insult.
 Calvin and Os arrive back in town, and each man's anger is aroused by reports of activities of the other's family.
 Calvin decides to take the spring by force and summons a gang of rowdies to his aid.
 Os likewise calls out a gang.
 During the skirmish that takes place, one of the Prendergast children fall into the creek.
 Jo rescues him, and Russ assists Jo from drowning.
 The discord between the families is smoothed out.